-- Bears (they're not as much of a problem as in the Bucegi Mountains since they're not depraved by tourists yet): try to put up your tent above timberline, don't keep food inside, check out the following link to find out how to behave if you meet a bear.
+- Bears (they are not as big a problem as in the Bucegi Mountains since they have not been depraved by tourists yet): Try to put up your tent above timberline, don't keep food inside, check out the following link to find out how to behave if you meet a bear.

 Huge collections of photos, varying quality (plus some info, e.g. GPS points; most info in Romanian): alpinet.org